 - A CV (three-page maximum) of the nominee(s)

-- One letter of support written by someone other than the nominator (for self-nominations we request two letters, which should be emailed separately by the letter writer)
+- One letter of support written by someone other than the nominator (for self-nominations we request two letters, which should be submitted separately by the letter writer)

-- Optional: Documentation (books, articles, or other materials) that illuminates the significance of the nominee's achievement may also be submitted.
+- Optional: Documentation (links to books, articles, or other materials) that illuminates the significance of the nominee's achievement may also be submitted.